al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 skills: SQL, programming, google analytics, databases, etc...

 Improve something* - Particularly in big systems and organizations, that have many moving parts(variables) it can be very hard / impossible to predict the impact of a change.
 Very often the organization current status is a result of lucky or unlucky (external random) events mixed with internal changes at the right or wrong time.
 Typically the process of change(improvement) is a sequence of trial and errors until something works out.
-So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of potentially useful changes and in guiding the focus in the right direction.
+So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of (potentially useful) changes and in pointing the focus in the right direction.

 ---

+## [Find Insights]

+Useful metrics examples:

+- Price of digital media entertainment per hour - http://gigaom.com/2013/02/10/cost-per-hour-a-new-metric-for-paid-content/
+- Food price per kg - because package size varies, the price per kilogram is a clear way to compare prices across foods and packages sizes.

-## Presentation
+## [Presentation]

 - The "1 in every 45" is an intuitive way to display a ratio.
-- Sugarcoating and eye candy can make the good great.
-But it won't help a poor insight.
+- Sugarcoating and eye candy can make the good great, but it won't help a poor insight.
 - Graphics and presentation should have a hierarchy to be quickly understood.
   - Start with 1.
 Summary top view then allow for 2.
 Drill-Down view
+- Is said that a bar and line charts can cover almost anything needed to be visualized, it has less impact as a visually stunning infographic, but with about the same representation value and quicker to get done.

 Tools: Excel, R(ggplot2), D3.js

-## Find Insights

-Useful metrics examples:

-- Price of digital media entertainment per hour - http://gigaom.com/2013/02/10/cost-per-hour-a-new-metric-for-paid-content/
-- Food price per kg - because package size varies, the price per kilogram is a clear way to compare prices across foods and packages sizes.

-## Analysis
+## [Analysis]

  - Whenever an average value is presented and analysed, it should have a confidence measure (standard deviation for example, also confirm for normality)